What is Big Sunday?

 What is A Month of Big Sundays (formerly Big Sunday Weekend)?

 For years, Big Sunday Weekend—an incredible three-day festival of helping each May—has been our signature (and largest) event.
 In 2015, thousands of volunteers turned out—some as individuals, others with their families, still others as part of a class, church, synagogue, mosque, business or club—to lend a hand at hundreds of different projects from San Diego to San Francisco, making Big Sunday Weekend one of the largest regional community service events in America.
-In 2016, Big Sunday Weekend is going to expand to A Month of Big Sundays.
-After 17 years, we’ve simply grown too big to contain everything in one weekend.
-In May 2016, Big Sunday will be hosting and/or sponsoring special events every single day of the month.
-Now we can take on even bigger projects, reach more people, make new alliances, and more easily fit in with everyone’s (and every organization’s) busy schedules.
-We’ll still have all kinds of events for every kind of passion and every type of talent.
-If you are at a school, faith group or business making your 2016 calendar now, please set aside any day during May 2016 and know that we’ll find a project that’s both impactful and fun for you to do.
+In 2016, Big Sunday Weekend expanded to A Month of Big Sundays.
+After 17 years, we’d simply grown too big to contain everything in one weekend.
+In May 2016, Big Sunday hosted and/or sponsored special events every single day of the month.
+This enabled us to take on even bigger projects, reach more people, make new alliances, and more easily fit in with everyone’s (and every organization’s) busy schedules.
+All kinds of events for every kind of passion and every type of talent are available to the public.
+If you are at a school, faith group or business making your 2017 calendar now, please set aside any day during May 2017 and know that we’ll find a project that’s both impactful and fun for you to do.
 If you want to host a project, please select any day during May.
-Of course, we’ll still be bringing people together from all walks of life in the name of making the world a better place.
+We’ll still be bringing people together from all walks of life in the name of making the world a better place.
 For many people, this event is just the beginning of an involvement that continues throughout the year.
-We’ll start planning A Month of Big Sundays 2016 in January.
+We’ll start planning A Month of Big Sundays 2017 in January.

 When is A Month of Big Sundays (formerly Big Sunday Weekend)?